PaddlePaddle/PGL/apps/Graph4Rec/README.md

 ## Introduction

 **Graph4Rec** is a universal and large-scale toolkit with graph neural networks for recommender systems.
 It contains a large-scale graph engine to store graph data and a parameter server to support distributed GNN training.
-We also unify the paradigm to train GNN models into the following parts: graphs input, random walk generation, ego graphs genera- tion, pairs generation and GNNs selection.
+We also unify the paradigm to train GNN models into the following parts: graph inputs, random walk generation, ego graphs generation, pairs generation and GNNs selection.
 From this training pipeline, one can easily establish his own GNN model with a few configurations.

 <h2 align="center">
 <img src="./img/architecture.png" alt=“graph4rec” width="800">